 Lo que aprenderás

-- Understand contemporary learning theories to develop online learning experiences
+- Explore contemporary learning theories to develop online learning experiences

 - Identify, evaluate, and integrate emerging technologies to support online learning